Close Menu

 The city hosts a variety of seasonal events throughout the year.
 From summer concerts and art fairs to holiday markets and winter celebrations, there’s always something happening.
 Visitors can time their trips around these community events for an extra-special experience.

-Salisbury, NC FAQ
+Salisbury, NC FAQs

 What are free things to do in Salisbury?